About the Artist

 1942:

 Pictograph – Symbol is the first of Gottlieb’s Pictograph paintings on public exhibition in the Second Annual Federation of Modern Painters and Sculptors, Wildenstein & Co.
-Inc. Galleries, New York, NY, May 21–June 10.
-The first solo exhibition of Pictograph paintings is held at The Artists Gallery, New York, December 28, 1942–January 11, 1943.
+Inc. Galleries, New York.
+The first solo exhibition of Pictograph paintings is held at The Artists Gallery, New York.
 Barnett Newman writes the press release.

 Adolph Gottlieb in his home/studio in Brooklyn in front of Pictograph-Symbol (1942), 1942.
 Photographer: Aaron Siskind.